Shantiniketan : the Beginnings

 Perhaps Baij also tried to show the stark contrast between the otherwise music-and-dance-loving Santhals and ‘a world dominated by money and clock-time‘, that they have become part of!
 Call of the Mill as well as Santhal Family are reflective of the growing effects of industrialisation and urbanisation!
 In both sculptures, Ramkinker Baij used materials like concrete and laterite pebbles.

 This was Ramkinker Baij’s first sculpture in Shantiniketan and has a mind-blowing secret!
 While in the art-world it is common knowledge that “Sujata”(named so by Tagore himself) was meant to represent a female student of Kala Bhavan, little did we know who that female student was!
-Maitreyee Chowdhary, in a research piece indicates that the the sculpture was modelled after Jaya Appasamy (we fought real hard to keep her page up and running on Wikipedia), a noted art writer, critic and artist !!
+Maitreyee Chowdhary, in a research piece indicates that the the sculpture was modelled after Jaya Appasamy, a noted art writer, critic and artist.

 The Buddha :